 About

-With a degree in Graphic Design and a PGCE, both from Middlesex University, Wills-Brown has taught Art and Design in London and Oxfordshire schools since 1993.
+With a degree in Graphic Design and a PGCE, both from Middlesex University, Sarah has taught Art and Design in London and Oxfordshire schools since 1993.

-She exhibits across the UK as well as internationally and is a member of several artist groups and communities, including ArtCan, Oxford Art Society, Portable Collective and is an associate member of Oxford Printmakers Co-operative.
+Sarah is a member of several artist groups and communities, including ArtCan, Oxford Art Society and Portable Collective.
+She is also an associate member of Oxford Printmakers Co-operative.

 EDUCATION